-The Walt Disney Company uses its strong brand as an advantage to address competition and the related external factors specified in this Five Forces analysis of the global business.
-Michael E. Porter’s Five Forces Analysis model is a managerial tool for understanding the industry environment in terms of external factors that affect business performance.
+The Walt Disney Company uses its brand and other strengths as advantages to address competition and the related external factors specified in this Five Forces analysis.
+Michael E. Porter’s Five Forces analysis model is a managerial tool for understanding the industry environment in terms of external factors that affect business performance.
 In this company analysis case of Disney, the external factors are in the mass media, amusement parks and resorts, and entertainment industries.
 These factors represent the industry environment where the conglomerate must address the effects of competition with large and aggressive firms.
-For example, the company competes against Sony, Viacom, Time Warner, CBS, and Comcast (owner of Universal Pictures).
-This Porter’s Five Forces analysis of Disney stresses the significance of the external environment in determining business success.
+For example, the company competes against the entertainment businesses of Sony and Comcast (owner of Universal Studios), and the video streaming businesses of Google’s YouTube, Amazon Prime Video, Apple TV Plus, Facebook (Meta), and Netflix.
+This Five Forces analysis of Disney stresses the significance of the external environment in determining business success.
 The company must align its strategies with the intensities and characteristics of the competitive forces assessed in this external analysis.

 Summary & Recommendations: Five Forces Analysis of The Walt Disney Company

 Recommendations.
 Given that competition and customer power are the most significant strategic management concerns determined in this Five Forces analysis, it is recommended that Disney focus on developing competitive advantages to further strengthen its brand.
-This recommendation addresses the leadership objectives contained in Disney’s corporate vision and mission statements.
-The company has one of the world’s strongest brands, ensuring business competitiveness in the global entertainment, mass media and theme parks industries.
-However, aggressive competitors can reduce this relative brand value in the industry environment.
+This recommendation addresses the leadership objectives contained in Disney’s corporate vision statement and corporate mission statement.
+The company has one of the world’s strongest brands, ensuring business competitiveness in the global markets for entertainment, mass media, theme parks, and related products.
+However, aggressive competitors can reduce this brand value in the industry environment.
 Thus, strengthening the brand helps overcome the external factors linked to high-intensity competitive rivalry.
-This Porter’s Five Forces analysis of Disney also warrants strategies for customer retention to address the strong bargaining power of customers.
-For example, high quality attractions coupled with the company’s brand can optimize customer retention in the amusement park industry.
-Enhancing The Walt Disney Company’s generic competitive strategy and intensive growth strategies can effectively address such concerns in this component of the external analysis.
+This Five Forces analysis of Disney also warrants strategies for customer retention to address the strong bargaining power of customers.
+For example, high-quality attractions coupled with the company’s brand can optimize customer retention in the amusement park industry.
+Enhancing The Walt Disney Company’s generic competitive strategy and intensive growth strategies can effectively address such concerns in this Five Forces analysis.

-Competitive Rivalry or Competition against Disney (Strong Force)
+Competitive Rivalry or Competition with Disney (Strong Force)

-- Many firms in the market (Strong force)
+- Large number of firms in the market (Strong force)

 - High aggressiveness of firms (Strong force)

-The Porter’s Five Forces analysis framework considers the bargaining power of customers in affecting business strategies, such as pricing strategies.
+Porter’s Five Forces analysis framework considers the bargaining power of customers in affecting business strategies, such as pricing strategies.
 In Disney’s case, the external factors relevant to customers’ power pertain to their ability to choose between firms and products in the industry environment.
-For example, higher ease of changing brands corresponds to stronger customer power in affecting management practices in the multinational business.
-This external analysis identifies the following external factors and their intensities as contributors to the strong force of the bargaining power of The Walt Disney Company’s customers:
+For example, higher ease of changing brands corresponds to stronger customer power in affecting management practices in Disney’s multinational business.
+This Five Forces analysis identifies the following external factors and their intensities as contributors to the strong force of the bargaining power of The Walt Disney Company’s customers:

 - Low switching costs (Strong force)